anthony-iacono/anthony-iacono/README.md

+## Overview

+![Overall Stats](https://github-readme-stats.vercel.app/api?username=anthony-iacono&count_private=true&show_icons=true&hide=stars)

-### Hi there 👋
+#### Hi there 👋
 I'm Anthony Iacono, a software engineer at the Turing School of Software & Design.

-![Overall Stats](https://github-readme-stats.vercel.app/api?username=anthony-iacono&count_private=true&show_icons=true&hide=stars)
-## Overview

 From deployments overseas to competition dance floors, the same curiosity and love of learning that defined my service as a soldier and teacher now fuel my creative work building impactful apps as a software engineer.
 Here you'll find the skills, qualities, and experience I bring to a team.